 We are a biopharmaceutical company focused on the discovery, development and commercialization of therapeutic products for diseases such as diabetes and cancer.
 We are currently in Phase 3 clinical trials in the United States and Europe of our lead product, the Technosphere Insulin System, to study its safety and efficacy in the treatment of diabetes.
 This therapy consists of a proprietary dry powder formulation of insulin that is inhaled into the deep lung using our proprietary inhaler.
 We believe that the combination of the performance characteristics, unique kinetics, convenience and ease of use of the Technosphere Insulin System may have the potential to change the way diabetes is treated.
-We are developing additional applications for our proprietary Technosphere platform technology by formulating other drugs for pulmonary delivery.
-We are also developing therapies for the treatment of solid-tumor cancers.
-Our other product candidates are in research and pre-clinical development.
+We are developing additional applications for our product candidates are in research and pre-clinical development.